List of Inner Hebrides: Inhabited islands

 The inhabited islands of the Inner Hebrides had a population of 18,257 in 2001, and 18,948 at the time of the 2011 census.
+By the time of the 2022 census the population had increased by 1.4% to 19,211.
 The highest peaks of the islands have names deriving from both Gaelic and Old Norse, indicating the historical importance of these two cultures.
-The archaeological record for the period of Viking domination during the Early Historic period is, however, limited.

 In the Outer Hebrides all of the inhabited islands are now connected to at least one other island by a land transport route, but only four Inner Hebridean islands are connected by road, all to the mainland.
 The Clachan Bridge from Argyll to Seil was designed by Thomas Telford and dates from 1792.
 Skye has been connected to Kyle of Lochalsh by the Skye Bridge since 1995.
 Danna is also connected to the Tayvallich peninsula in Argyll by a stone causeway.